To the memory of my untimely deceased younger son Fyodor Basko

-Despite having always been friendly with computers and an active user of Internet, I began thinking about creating my own home page only relatively recently, by the end of 2007 (this was the tragic year when my younger son Fyodor died, from whom I inherited this web domain).
-At about the same time I realized that I had accumulated a considerable amount of scientific material that had not been published, and may never get published in a proper way (i.e. as an article in a refereed journal).
-From time to time my colleagues, who know me personally, ask me about this or that result, or a formula, or a code, and I gladly share with them what I have.
+Despite having always been friendly with computers and an active user of Internet, I began thinking about opening my own home page only by the end of 2007 -- the tragic year when my younger son Fyodor died, from whom I inherited this web domain.
+At about the same time I realized that I had accumulated a certain amount of scientific material that had not been published, and may never get published as scientific articles or monographs.
+From time to time my colleagues, who know me personally, ask me about this or that result, or a formula, or a code, and I am always glad to share with them what I have.
 Then it occurred to me that the best solution would, of course, be to place such material on the Internet, with an open and easy access for anybody who is interested.
 An additional motivation for this web page came also from the necessity to provide the students, who take my semester course on the physics of inertial confinement fusion, with various materials related to the teaching process.

-I decided to arrange the scientific material, that I would like to share with a broad audience, as a collection of separate projects.
+I decided to arrange the scientific material that I have to offer as a collection of separate projects.
 As time goes on, I hope to be able to add continuously to the number and to the content of these projects.
-For the present moment, my main projects are:
+Upon the latest update, the list of my projects is the following